MennovH/HomeAssistant/DOCS.md

 3. `cloudflare_api_token` (required) Enter the API token with which you may read and edit DNS records for the specified zone
 4. `domains` (required) Add the (sub)domains which should be updatedd
 5. `interval` (required) Enter the interval in minutes in which the (sub)domains should be updated (default: 15)
 6. When ready, start the add-on.
 The logging will show its results.
+Don't forget to enable "Start at startup" and "Watchdog", to ensure the add-on is running.

 ## Example logging result